Professor Robin Stowell

 - Reviews of books, music and recordings for Eighteenth-century Music, Early Music, The Strad, Double Bassist, Early Music Today, Music & Letters, Piano International, Ad Parnassum, Haydn Society Newsletter, Haydn Yearbook and Vlaanderen.

 - Lecture-recitals (e.g., Exeter Cathedral), pre-concert talks (e.g. Queen Elizabeth Hall), radio broadcasts, CD booklet essays, programme notes (Edinburgh International Festival, Wigmore Hall and other major venues)

-Professor Stowell is currently writing a monograph, The Violin, for Yale University Press and preparing (with C. Lawson) The Cambridge Encyclopedia of Historical Performance in Music.
+Professor Stowell is currently writing a monograph about the violin for Yale University Press and preparing (with C. Lawson) The Cambridge Encyclopedia of Historical Performance in Music.
 His research interests include Historically Informed Performance; Music of the 'long eighteenth century'; Performance Studies; Violins, violinists and violin playing through history; and Editions of music for stringed instruments.